-1. Imprest Fund vault cash agreed to records; transactions were properly documented; and property control was verified.
+1. Fund vault cash agreed to records; transactions were properly documented; and property control was verified.

-During calendar year 2016, six audits were conducted, and the Imprest Fund records were accurately reconciled to vault cash on each occasion.
-Replenishments for the year totaled \$223,804.
-The number of transactions per audit period ranged from 128 to 204.
+During calendar year 2017, six audits were conducted, and the Fund records were accurately reconciled to vault cash on each occasion.
+Replenishments for the year totaled \$185,380.
+The number of transactions per audit period ranged from 118 to 193.
 For randomly selected items tested, Division personnel pulled the official documentation related to the case.
 Auditors reviewed each file to determine that the departmental policies and procedures had been followed.
 In addition, random property reports were selected for testing.
-Auditors visited the Property Control Bureau to verify that each selected item was on hand and packaged properly.
+Auditors visited the PCB to verify that each selected item was on hand and packaged properly.
 There were no exceptions.

-2. Division officers submitted documentation timely in 96% of cases.
+2. Division officers submitted documentation timely in 95% of cases.

-There were 990 cash advances and informant pays totaling \$439,658 issued during calendar year 2016.
-As noted in the Background section, the Division has a detailed procedure for handling cash advances.
+There were 848 cash advances and informant pays totaling \$413,348 issued during calendar year 2017.
 Unused advances are common and expected.
-Officers make tentative plans for the use of funds, but many times return the funds without completing a transaction.
-In 2016, 49% of the funds advanced were returned unused.
+Officers make tentative plans for the use of funds, but often return without completing a transaction.
+In 2017, 45% of the funds advanced were returned unused.

 Division supervisors have acted to reduce the amount of time unused funds are held by officers.
 Advances with \$1,000 or more unspent require return of unused funds during the shift the funds were obtained.
-During 2016, 28 cash advances were over \$1,000 each, totaling \$52,098.
-One advance was returned late.
+During 2017, 33 cash advances were over \$1,000 each, totaling \$66,710.
+No advances were returned late.

 Advances under \$1,000 are more common and also have been subjected to ongoing supervisory attention.
 Supervisors enforce Division policies to ensure advanced funds are accounted for, including a 30-day time limit for the return of unused funds and documentation in support of expenses.
-During 2016, unused funds and expense documentation were submitted late for 27 advances and 10 informant pays.
-This represented 4% of such transactions, similar to the 3% rate of 2015, and significantly reduced from 19% and 12% experienced in 2013 and 2014, respectively.
+During 2017, unused funds and expense documentation were submitted late for 26 advances and 13 informant pays, representing 5% of such transactions.
+The compliance rate for 2017 was similar to the rate achieved in 2015 and 2016, and significantly improved from the prior two years.